techiediaries/techiediaries/_posts/2017/2017-05-25-ionic-3-http-module-rxjs.md

 ---
-layout: post
+layout: bpost
-title: "Ionic 4/Angular - Retrieving Data from Remote REST API Servers with HTTP Module and RxJS"
+title: "Ionic 5/Angular - Retrieving Data from Remote REST API Servers with HTTP Module and RxJS"
 image: "images/content/ionic-3-http-module-rxjs.png"
-excerpt: "We'll cover how to create an Ionic 3 (2+) mobile app which makes use of HTTP module and RxJS library " tags : [ionic]
+excerpt: "We'll cover how to create an Ionic 3 (2+) mobile app which makes use of HTTP module and RxJS library"
+date: 2020-05-03
+tags : [ionic]
 ---

-**For an in-depth version of this tutorial check [Ionic 4/Angular and RxJS Observables: Building an HTTP Service to Communicate with A REST API](/ionic-http)**
+**For an in-depth version of this tutorial check [Ionic 5/Angular and RxJS Observables: Building an HTTP Service to Communicate with A REST API](/ionic-http)**

-In this Ionic 4 tutorial we will cover how to use the HTTP module to retrieve data or consume an API from some remote server.
+In this Ionic 5 tutorial we will cover how to use the HTTP module to retrieve data or consume an API from some remote server.

 As you know, when building apps, you can either store data locally with some SQLite database or local storage, use a remote server to store your data or use no data storage at all (in rare cases).